lukethefluke/getready.github.io/README.md

 # getready.github.io

-This is a todo list website modelled on train display boards.
+This is a to do list modelled on Sydney Trains display boards.